bobogut/733Asteroids_High_Stakes/patch_notes.md

 For tracking changes and going into greater detail after December 10, 2024.

+Jan 31, 2025
+- Created my own PID class to have an easier time tracking early exit range
+- Updated the project to Pros 4.1.1 and LemLib 0.5.5

+Jan 30, 2025
+- Started tuning arm PID and finding arm positions

+Jan 28, 2025
+- Created a namespace for states for clarity
+- Laid the groundwork for the ladybrown code (arm states, arm function, etc.)
+- Placed coordiante classes into their own namespace, mainly to differenetiate my pose from lemlib::Pose
+- Made reflecting coordinates for autonomous a class function

 Jan 21, 2025
 - Moved some function defintions from robot funcitons to opcontrol, may move them back if I figure better categorization later
 - Disabled color sorter for Jan 19, 2025 competition as we did not have the optical sensor then